More Brieskorn spheres bounding rational balls: Introduction

 The Brieskorn sphere $\Sigma(2,3,7)$ has remained the single example for more than thirty years.
 The difficulty of finding another such examples is due to the handle decomposition of four-manifolds.
 If such an integral homology sphere exists, then the corresponding rational homology ball necessarily contains three-handles.

-This challenge gives the motivation for searching more examples.
-Akbulut and Larson \cite{AL18} made a huge progress in this area initially showing that the Brieskorn sphere $\Sigma(2,3,19)$ also non-trivially bounds a rational homology ball.
-Additionally, they provided first infinite families of Brieskorn spheres non-trivially bounding rational homology balls: $\Sigma(2,4n+1,12n+5)$ and $\Sigma(3,3n+1,12n+5)$ for odd $n$.
+In \cite{AL18}, Akbulut and Larson made a huge progress in this area by initially showing that the Brieskorn sphere $\Sigma(2,3,19)$ also non-trivially bounds a rational homology ball.
+Additionally, they provided first two infinite families of Brieskorn spheres non-trivially bounding rational homology balls: $\Sigma(2,4n+1,12n+5)$ and $\Sigma(3,3n+1,12n+5)$ for odd $n$.
 Using their technique, we present new such families.

 \begin{theorem} The Brieskorn spheres $\Sigma(2,4n+3,12n+7)$ and $\Sigma(3,3n+2,12n+7)$ bound rational homology balls.\footnote{For $n=1$, these spheres bound even contractible four-manifolds, see \cite{FS81} and \cite{F84}.} When $n$ is even, they both have $\bar{\mu}=1$ and thus they non-trivially bound rational homology balls. \end{theorem}